-Synthesis Report for Cost-Benefit Analysis: IDG is currently synthesizing the findings from previously completed ex-ante and ex-post CBAs on agricultural value chain projects in eleven countries including Bangladesh, Ghana, Guatemala, Ethiopia, Liberia, Malawi, Mali, Rwanda, Senegal, Uganda, and Zambia.
-The IDG-CRI Team is working to standardize data across countries, identify trends and findings that may inform future projects, and provide recommendations to streamline and increase efficiency in the CBA process.
+Synthesis Report for Cost-Benefit Analysis: IDG synthesized the findings from previously completed ex-ante and ex-post CBAs on agricultural value chain projects in eleven countries including Bangladesh, Ghana, Guatemala, Ethiopia, Liberia, Malawi, Mali, Rwanda, Senegal, Uganda, and Zambia.
+The IDG-CRI Team standardized data across countries, identified trends and findings that may inform future projects, and provided recommendations to streamline and increase efficiency in the CBA process.

-Including Gender Considerations in Cost-Benefit Analysis: IDG is currently developing guidelines to improve the assessment abilities regarding gender, gender-related, and the effects of gender-based violence (GBV) when undertaking CBA programs.
-The Gender CBA Team is carrying out comprehensive research and analysis of previous CBAs and recalculating their results, taking into consideration gender-related factors, in order to increase the quality and usability of the data.
-IDG is also creating a practical guide which will serve as a stand-alone document on incorporating gender and GBV into future CBA work and CBA training.
+Including Gender Considerations in Cost-Benefit Analysis: IDG developed guidelines to improve the assessment abilities regarding gender and the effects of gender-based violence (GBV) when undertaking CBA programs.
+The Gender CBA Team carried out comprehensive research and analysis of previous CBAs and recalculating their results, taking into consideration gender-related factors, in order to increase the quality and usability of the data.
+IDG also created a practical guide to serve as a stand-alone document on incorporating gender and GBV into future CBA work and CBA training.

 Ex-ante and Ex-post CBAs of Agricultural Value Chains in Senegal, Rwanda, Liberia, Mali, and Malawi: IDG carried out CBAs for projects focused on agricultural value chain development.
 For each country, the team collected data in the field, developed a CBA model, and conducted financial and economic analysis including stakeholder analysis (financial cash flows for relevant points of view) and sensitivity analysis.
 The team produced final reports identifying the costs and benefits of the interventions and provided recommendations for interventions and the portfolio generally.